ldstep/ldstephensnet/content/notes.md

 ---

+August 11, 2025, at 2:34:12 PM

+iPadOS 26 beta 6 is out today, and I'm downloading it as I write this.
+With this update, I'm getting off the beta train and waiting for the public release.

+So far, iPadOS 26 hasn't changed the way I use my iPad.
+Most of the time, it sits in a drawer, unused--except for the rare occasions when I use it as a second TV.

+---

 August 9, 2025, at 11:43:23 AM

 I packed up my M1 MacBook Air for shipping to OWC-SellYourMac.
 I’ve used them before, and they’ve always offered a good price and a quick turnaround time for getting my check.